-With access to the best equine facilities in the area, links to local and national industry providers and blue-chip events such as the Badminton Horse Trials, an Equine course with us could transform your dream into your career.
-You’ll spend two days a week honing your riding skills in the arena at local equestrian centres.
-While there, you’ll increase your confidence and skill in handling, grooming and tacking up horses during hands-on practical lessons, and gain daily industry experience performing routine yard duties.
-Your learning at the yard will be reinforced by lessons with our experienced lecturers, whose industry links will help you find the perfect industry placement and make your ambitions reality.
+Are you ready to take your passion for the equine industry to the next level?
+With access to the best facilities in the area, links to local and national industry providers and blue-chip events such as the Badminton Horse Trials, an equine course at Lackham could transform your dream into your career.
+You’ll spend two days a week honing your riding skills in the arena at local equestrian centres and your learning at the yard will be reinforced by lessons with our experienced lecturers, whose industry links will help you find the perfect industry placement and make your ambitions reality.

 What will I learn?